prometheus/docs/content/docs/introduction/getting_started.md

 manner about itself, it may also be used to scrape and monitor its own health.

-While a Prometheus server which collects only data about itself is not very useful in practice, it's a good starting example.
+While a Prometheus server which collects only data about itself is not very useful in practice, it is a good starting example.
 Save the following basic Prometheus configuration as a file named `prometheus.conf`:

 ```